-A few years later, with encouragement from his father, Charles took the entrance exam for West Point.
+After high school, Charles became a teacher at a local school.
+A couple of years later, with encouragement from his father, Charles took the entrance exam for West Point.
 He scored second highest in his district, receiving admission after the top candidate chose not to enroll.

 At West Point, Charles experienced much racism and often felt lonely.
 But he persevered through the challenges with help from some students and faculty along the way, graduating in 1887.

 After graduating, Charles served in the military for the next twenty-eight years, taught at a university, and acted as superintendent of multiple national parks.
 He passed away in 1921.